-The Nvidia GeForce RTX 3080 is available on September 17, starting at $699 (£649, about AU$950) for the Founders Edition.
-However, as with any major graphics card launch, there will be dozens of aftermarket graphics cards from companies like MSI, Asus, Zotac and more.
+The Nvidia GeForce RTX 3080 is available now starting at $699 (£649, about AU$950) for the Founders Edition.
+However, as with any major graphics card, there will be dozens of aftermarket graphics cards from companies like MSI, Asus, Zotac and more.

 Just be aware that some of these aftermarket card designs may see steep price increases over this Founders Edition, based on things like exotic cooling solutions and factory-tuned overclocks.
-But every RTX 3080 should more or less be in the ballpark of performance as the one Nvidia itself launches.
+But every RTX 3080 should more or less be in the ballpark of performance as the one Nvidia itself has released.

-The Nvidia GeForce RTX 3080 is based on the new Nvidia Ampere graphics architecture, which brings huge improvements to both raw performance and power efficiency.
+The Nvidia GeForce RTX 3080 is based on the Ampere graphics architecture, which brings huge improvements to both raw performance and power efficiency over its Turing predecessor.
 The fact that Nvidia has increased the power budget so much over the RTX 2080 while boosting power efficiency means that the overall performance profile is far above what any Nvidia Turing graphics card was capable of.

-There have been obvious improvements to the RT and Tensor cores – we're on the second and third generation, respectively – but perhaps the biggest improvement has been to the rasterization engine.
+There have been obvious improvements to the ray tracing (RT) and Tensor cores – which are on the second and third generation, respectively – but perhaps the biggest improvement has been to the rasterization engine.

 Through some clever optimization, Nvidia was able to double the amount of CUDA cores present on each Streaming Multiprocessor (SM) by making both data paths on each SM able to handle Floating Point 32 (FP32) workloads – a vast improvement over Turing, where one data path was dedicated entirely to integer workloads.
 This effectively doubles raw FP32 throughput core for core, though this won't directly translate into double the frame-rate in your favorite PC games – at least, not for many of them.

-What this means is that, while the Nvidia GeForce RTX 3080 only has 46% more SMs than the RTX 2080 at 68, it more than doubles the CUDA core count, from 2,944 to 8,704.
+What this means is that while the Nvidia GeForce RTX 3080 only has 46% more SMs than the RTX 2080 at 68, it nearly triples the CUDA core count, from 2,944 to 8,704.
 This translates to nearly three times the theoretical FP32 throughput from around 10 TFLOPs to 29.7 TFLOPs – an absolutely massive generational leap.

 Nvidia RT cores are also back – that's why Nvidia has the RTX name, after all – and they also see massive improvements.
 Nvidia Ampere graphics cards, including the RTX 3080, include second-generation RT cores, which will function similarly to the first generation RT cores, but will be twice as efficient.